 Isolated by its mountainous terrain, the hearty souls who inhabit this historic territory have fiercely defended their way of life over the years.
 You eat local and very well, and the hill towns and castles (160 of them!) will provide weeks of eye candy.
 If you have a car and don't mind narrow, winding roads, check out this up-and-coming Italian destination.

 Tournon and Hermitage, France

 In for some rural vineyard walking?
-The famous Hermitage vineyards in the northern Cotes du Rhone offer some of the most inspiring vineyard walks and views ever, in my opinion.
+The famous Hermitage vineyards in the northern Cotes du Rhone offer some of the most inspiring vineyard walks and views.
 Walk the terraces and get some great river views, eat the great food wine regions are noted for, and enjoy the south of France.

 08 of 12